MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 # About VisualStudio.Extensibility (Preview)

 VisualStudio.Extensibility is a new framework for developing Visual Studio extensions that focuses primarily on extensions that run out-of-process from the IDE for improved performance and reliability.
-It features a modern, asynchronous API that has been streamlined and carefully engineered to maximize developer productivity.
+It features a modern, asynchronous API that's streamlined and carefully engineered to maximize developer productivity.
 VisualStudio.Extensibility is in active development and is available as a preview.

-With the current preview, you can develop a wide range of extensions to Visual Studio, including creating commands, working with code or text in the editor, displaying prompts or dialogs to the user, creating debugger visualizers, and more!
+With the current preview, you can develop a wide range of extensions for Visual Studio, including, but not limited to:
+- Creating commands
+- Working with code or text in the editor
+- Displaying prompts or dialogs to the user
+- Creating debugger visualizers

 VisualStudio.Extensibility aims to address many of the problems developers experience when using and writing extensions in Visual Studio.
 Writing extensions using VisualStudio.Extensibility provides the following benefits: